 Another theory relates to the fact that Google is currently working on Android 12.
 With the leaks of Google’s new “Whitechapel” chip, it’s possible that these Play Store changes could accompany a whole new look for the Play Store and Android in general.

-Google’s recently announced policy changes for the Play Store metadata permissions include:
+Effective from September 29, 2021, Google’s policy changes for Play Store metadata include:

-- Various prohibited keywords, such as “free”, “best” and “#1” that imply store performance, promotion in the icon, title and developer name.
+- Various prohibited keywords, such as “free”, “best” and “#1” that imply store performance, promotion in the icon, title, short description and developer name.

 - Guidance for app icons and screenshots regarding misleading images and formatting.

-- Shortened the title space limit to 30-characters from the current 50-character field.
+- Shortened title space limit to 30-characters from the current 50-character field.